 2nd floor, Hanes Hall

 The University Career Services Office provides a variety of services and resources to help students prepare for a career, develop job search skills and find employment.
 UCS serves students and alumni who have graduated within five years.
 Services include workshops on job-seeking skills, such as resume writing and interviewing; job-vacancy notebooks; individual career counseling; and a credentials file for students in selected curricula.
 The office also provides information about graduate/professional school fairs and an alumni network service.

 The Counseling and Wellness Services Office provides a variety of counseling, testing, developmental and information services to students experiencing personal, social, academic or career problems.
 The Center provides career testing as well as individual and group counseling and psychotherapy to students with personal concerns.
 The services of the Counseling Center are provided on a strictly confidential basis by professionally licensed or certified counselors/educators.

 The University provides equal opportunity for higher education to academically qualified students with visual, hearing, physical/mobility, psychological/psychiatric or learning disabilities.
 Students are encouraged to be as independent as possible within the limits of their capabilities.
-The Department of Disability Services strives to insure all University programs and facilities are fully accessible to all students.
+The Office of Accessibility Resources and Service strives to insure all University programs and facilities are fully accessible to all students.

 The Student Health Service provides reasonably priced, comprehensive health care for all regularly enrolled students on an essentially prepaid basis.
 Treatment and prevention of illness are prime objectives of the health service.
 Medical consultation and testing are available for acute and chronic medical conditions and traumatic injuries.